-The foregoing language is inclusive of the 40% per unit maximum referenced above.
+The foregoing language is inclusive of the 3040% per unit maximum referenced above.

-- c.
+- c.-The costs associated with requirements of resiliency and fortified standards as prescribed in this -QAP will be excluded for establishing the project cost. - c.
 The costs associated with requirements of resiliency and fortified standards as prescribed in this QAP will be excluded for establishing the project cost. - d.
 Exclusion Community Facilities and Community Services Facilities.
 The costs associated with community facilities and community service facilities will be excluded from establishing the project cost. - e.
-Single Room Occupancy (SRO) Projects will not be subject to project cost limits if the local governmental unit by resolution or ordinance endorses the SRO Project and certifies it will provide shelter to homeless persons or will receive Stewart-McKinney Act Funds. - f.
+Single Room Occupancy (SRO) Projects will not beare subject to project cost limits.
+Applicants may request a waiver of the cost limits if the local governmental unit by resolution or ordinance endorses the SRO Project and certifies it will provide shelter to homeless persons or will receive Stewart-McKinney Act Funds. - d.f.
 Projects Reallocated Credits Based on Housing Discrimination.
-Notwithstanding any other previous LHC requirement or policy to the contrary, additional costs to projects which are delayed based on housing discrimination and reallocated LIHTCs will not be subject to cost limits if the project is otherwise feasible and the increased costs were due to circumstances beyond the developer's control. - g.
-CNI Projects allocated LIHTCs will not be subject to cost limits if the project is otherwise feasible.
+Notwithstanding any other previous LHC requirement or policy to the contrary, additional costs to projects which are delayed based on housing discrimination and reallocated LIHTCs will not be subject to cost limits.
+Applicants may request a waiver of the cost limits if the project remains is otherwise feasible and the increased costs were due to circumstances beyond the developer's control. - e. f.
+CNI Projects allocated LIHTCs awill also be subject to cost limits set by the QAP. will not be subject to cost limits if the project is otherwise feasible.